 First foods your baby really doesn’t need

-Your six month old breastfed baby who is learning to eat food does not need to start drinking any kind of formula or “special” formula called “follow on” formula, no matter how convincing the advertising, even if you were giving formula before he started on food.
-There is no point when your healthy breastfed baby who is also eating a variety of foods, would need formula after the age of six months.
+Your six month old breastfed baby who is learning to eat food does not need to start drinking any kind of formula or “special” formula.
+And definitely a six month old baby eating food does not need “follow-on” formula or “toddler formula”, no matter how convincing the advertising, even if he was receiving formula before he started on food.
+When the baby starts eating food, he can now do without formula supplements.
+There is no point at which your healthy breastfed baby who is also eating a variety of foods, would need formula after the age of six months.

 This is also not a time to introduce bottles.
-Breastfed babies should be learning to eat normal food and to drink from cups they will also be using later on in life.
+Breastfed babies should be learning to eat normal food and to drink from the open cups they will also be using later on in life.

 Where does the notion that babies need these products come from?
 Well, as mentioned above, from advertising.
 Formula companies know where the money is.
 As Willie Sutton, an American bank robber, said when he was captured and asked why he robbed banks “That’s where the money is”.
-Of course, formula companies do not rob banks; they have easier prey, parents worried by all sorts of tactics suggesting their babies are not getting “good nutrition”.
+Of course, formula companies do not rob banks because they have easier prey: parents worried by all sorts of tactics suggesting their babies are not getting “good nutrition”.

 But also, there is the widespread idea in the minds of doctors that babies between 6 months and 2 years need 900 ml (30 oz) of milk in 24 hours.
 This is pure fantasy.
-Formulas are, essentially, liquified solid foods.
-There is no advantage of follow on formulas over normal food.
+Formulas are, essentially, liquefied solid foods.
+There is no advantage of follow-on formulas over normal food.
 If the parents want to give dairy products to the baby then cheese or yogurt are just fine and liquid milk is not necessary.

 There remains the historical knowledge in older physicians’ minds that too much cow’s milk would result in bleeding from the intestines and anemia in the older baby.
 The picture of the fat, pale baby remains deep in their memories.
 So, no cow’s milk; only formula.
 And breastfeeding?
 What happened to breastfeeding in this picture?
 Breastmilk does not cause bleeding from the intestines.
 Except, rarely, when there has been late onset decreased milk supply, and it’s not breastmilk that causes the bleeding, but a decrease in the baby’s intake of breastmilk.
 And the problem is corrected by increasing the intake of breastmilk by the baby.

-An argument that is frequently made is that if the family cannot afford “good, nutritious food”, the baby would do well with the follow on formula.
+An frequently made argument is that if the family cannot afford “good, nutritious food”, the baby would do well with the follow on formula.
 But in fact, the cost of follow on formula is greater than most good nutritious food.
-Moreover, the baby can and should continue to be breastfed ensuring “good nutrition”.
+Moreover, the baby can and should continue to be breastfed, thus ensuring “good nutrition”.

 Commercial infant cereals